lambo777/zclassic/README.md

-ZClassic 2.0.3
+Bazcoin 2.0.3
 <img align="right" width="120" height="80" src="doc/imgs/logo.png">
 ===========

-What is ZClassic?
+What is Bazcoin?
 --------------

-[ZClassic](https://zclassic.org/) is an implementation of the "Zerocash" protocol.
+[Bazcoin](https://bazcoing.org/) is an implementation of the "Zerocash" protocol.
 Based on Bitcoin's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 Technical details are available in our [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

-This software is the ZClassic client.
-It downloads and stores the entire history of ZClassic transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+This software is the Bazcoin client.
+It downloads and stores the entire history of Bazcoin transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.